elysemontano/elyse-lecture-notes/apartment-app/apartment-app-intro.md

 We are going to go through a few of the initial steps together, starting with our Trello cards.

 ## Trello
 We used Trello with Cat Tinder, where you were provided cards with specific tasks.
 This time, together we are going to collectively think about the content that we are going to need as a class, and prioritize these items accordingly.

+(Each first dash - is a trello cards, the following dashes are checklists inside the trello card)

 - Initial Setup (Located in apartment-app section in syllabus)
     - Installs
     - Devise
     - React in Rails
     - Reactstrap
+    - Add jest

+- Application Structure
     - Apartment Resource
         - Associations (User has_many Apartments, Apartment belongs_to User)
-    - React setup with devise info
+    - React setup
-    - Frontend Structure
+        - Devise props
         - Components, Pages, Test Files
         - Routes setup on App.js for each page
     - Seeds
-    - Everyone is cloned down and has no errors when running `$ rails s`
-    - Everyone should be able to run rspec spec

-- Backend Endpoints + Request specs for each
-    - Index
-        - Controller method for index exists
-        - Rspec test for index method
-    - Create
-        - Controller method for create exists
-        - Strong params have been created in controller
-        - Rspec request spec for create method
-    - Update
-        - Controller method for update exists
-        - Rspec test for update method
-    - Delete
-        - Controller method for destroy exists
-        - Rspec test for destroy method

-- Validations
-    - Model specs ensure an incomplete apartment throws an error
-    - Appropriate model validations are set to ensure the user submits all columns
-    - 422 error is thrown if validations are not met

 - Navigation
     As an unregistered user, I can see the navigation options for a page with all the apartment listings, a page where I can create an account, and always get back to the home page.
     As a registered user, I can see the navigation options for a page to add an apartment, a page with all apartments user has added, a page with all the apartment listings, and always get back to the home page.

+    - Props passed through Header to Navigation
     - Link to Home (both for logged in and logged out user)
     - Link to all apartments (both for logged in and logged out user)
     - Link to my apartments when logged in